vyashemang/spe_project_frontend/README.md

-This is  angular front end for No Haste No waste
+The front end code for app No Haste No Waste

+- How to run

+    * Go to folder
+    * run - npm install
+    * run - ng serve